-Unfortunately, the OCFCA was met with immediate and continued pushback from the OCEMS Administrator and OCEMS Medical Director, re-stating the urgency to get the updated ambulance ordinance put in place immediately.
 After continued unsuccessful efforts to resolve this issue directly with OCEMS Leadership, the Orange County Fire Chiefs engaged their respective City Managers and/or legal counsels, among others, including the Orange County CEO, Frank Kim and the OCHCA Director Dr. Clayton Chau.
-After key leadership representing all of the referenced groups came together in a number of different meetings with CEO Kim, OCHCA Director Chau, and members of the OCEMS leadership team, it became clear that the Fire Chiefs and the respective cities intent all centered around that of collaboration and resolution from start to finish, of which was acknowledged by the outcome of the final meeting and the facilitation by CEO Kim.
+After key leadership representing all of the referenced groups came together in a number of different meetings with CEO Kim, OCHCA Director Chau, and members of the OCEMS leadership team, it became clear that the Fire Chiefs and the respective cities intent all centered around that of collaboration and resolution, of which was acknowledged by the outcome of the final meeting and the facilitation by CEO Kim.
 The Orange County Fire Chiefs and the City of Costa Mesa acknowledged and appreciated the collaborative leadership approach demonstrated by CEO Kim and Dr. Chau, as well as the valued engagement of the City Managers and legal counsels.
 Subsequently, after all of the stakeholders spent some time working together, including the Orange County Fire Chiefs in direct collaboration with OCEMS, a final draft product was created that was tentatively acceptable to all parties involved.
 This final draft product now remains in the possession of OCEMS for a final group review before being formally being brought to the Orange County Board of Supervisors for formal approval.
 Interestingly enough, as of the date of this Grand Jury response, November 2022, the Orange County Fire Chiefs have yet to see any final closure to the ambulance ordinance update.
 This example is provided to illustrate that the Orange County Fire Chiefs have committed to and will continue to be unwavering in our efforts to build trust, collaboration and partnerships with all stakeholders, including OCEMS.
-That said, this commitment needs to be reciprocated by OCEMS and clearly needs to have vesting and accountability going both ways, including transparency.